UTSA-CS-3443/The-Path-to-Necromancer/README.md

 The Path To The Necromancer is an action adventure game.
 After picking the main character's class, the player embarks on a fun filled, comedic jouney to defeat the Necromancer.

 ## Installation
-Currently the game can only be run through Eclipse.
-First, clone the project into Eclipse.
+Run through Eclipse: First, clone the project into Eclipse.
 There should be two projects: Path-to-Necromancer and Path-to-Necromancer/PathToTheNecromancer.

 Import the Libraries: